malvikasharan/APRICOT/README.md

 ````

 By default, this script generates a main analysis folder `APRICOT_analysis` and several sub-directories.
 To understand each components of the software and generated results, We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md).

+When using `--user` flag for a local installation `$ pip3 install --user bio-apricot`, please check the paths for the executable and the libraries.

+Hint:

+Executable location will be: /home/username/.local/bin/
+and the library location will be: /home/username/.local/lib/python3.5/site-packages/apricotlib/

+In that case, when calling the software (also edit the path when using the shell script run_example.sh and system_test.sh), please use the complete path name rather than using `apricot`, which will look for a globally installed software.

 ####APRICOT Docker image